AY2526S2-CS2103T-F10-3/tp/docs/UserGuide.md

 TeachAssist data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

+### Known issues

+1. Cancelled-week recovery is transient: When a week is cancelled, the app stores previous per-student attendance statuses in memory to allow in-session recovery.
+However, this transient state is not persisted to disk.
+As a result, after the application is closed and restarted, recovering the pre-cancellation Y/A/N statuses may not be possible.
+Consider this when cancelling weeks; if you need to retain historical statuses across restarts, avoid relying on the transient recovery mechanism.

 [end]